raxmatovsanjar/raxmatovsanjar/README.md

 <div size='20px'>
   Hi!
 My name is Raxmatov Sanjar.
   I am a front-end developer from Tashkent, Uzbekistan.
-I'm currently working <a href='https://uic.group/'>@uicgroup</a> as a Font-End developer.
+I'm currently working as a Font-End developer.
 I'm a Competitive Programmer, I also like   to create projects in Nuxtjs/React/Vue.
 Thank you for taking the time to view my GitHub Profile :smile:
 </div>

 <div>